-A weak definition can be used to resolve any reference to that symbol in the same way as a normal definition.
+You can use a weak definition to resolve any reference to that symbol in the same way as a normal definition.
 However, if another non-weak definition of that symbol exists in the build, the linker uses that definition instead of the weak definition, and does not produce an error due to multiply-defined symbols.